|

 Gymnema is is also known as gurmar, the destroyer of sugar.
 It is hypothesized that its work begins by blocking sugar receptors on the tongue.
 The action lasts about two hours and helps to reduce sugar cravings.
 It has been used for 1500 years to support proper pancreatic function and hold blood sugar in a normal range by delaying absorption of sugar.
 Recent research suggests that it aids regeneration of the pancreas in a manner that allows the pancreas to produce more insulin.

-Contains: Gymnema sylvestre leaves in organic alcohol and vegetable glycerin.
+Contains: Organically grown Gymnema sylvestre leaves in Distilled Water and Organic Alcohol.

 $